owanturist/react-hook-window/README.md

     <blockquote>

   ```
-  1. scrolling to 6th that is clother than one viewport - scroll as little as possible
+  1. scrolling to 6th that is closer than one viewport - scroll as little as possible
   2. scrolling to 11th that is father than one viewport - scroll to center the 11th item

   ┏┯━━━━━━━━━━━━━━━━━┯┓          ┌─────────────────┐           ┌─────────────────┐